top of page

 The Designated Safeguarding Lead will decide who the most appropriate person is to make the referral (depending on the case/circumstances) and ensure that the referral is made.

-The Service Manager (DSL) will be informed of all referrals made.
+The Service Delivery Manager will be informed of all referrals made.

 Referrals can be made to the following in-borough teams: